ImMPrada/top_binary_search_trees/README.md

 *Symbols:
-  - ✓ runs ok
+  - ✓ tested: ok
-  - ✕ It fails
+  - ✕ tested: fails
   - ⚠️ Is not done